 Visit North Tex MedCare Clinic and Urgent Care for non-emergency concerns that still require immediate attention.
 Urgent Care Clinics are equipped to deal with burns, scrapes, sprains, minor fractures, cuts and infections of a non-life threatening nature.
 Call us for more information.
-We have convenient locations to serve you in Fort Worth, TX and Addison, TX!
+We have convenient locations to serve you in Fort Worth TX, San Antonio TX, and Addison TX.

 If you require care right away and cannot wait for an appointment with your Primary Care Physician, you may consider going to an Urgent Care Clinic to have your needs addressed.
 Urgent Care Clinics are staffed by doctors and nurses who can respond to non-emergency medical concerns on a walk-in basis.

 Urgent Care Clinics handle health concerns that require treatment on the same day.
 They often operate on a walk-in basis but can provide more comprehensive and complex care than a standard walk-in clinic.
 It is important to keep in mind that urgent Care Clinics are not as well equipped as emergency rooms and cannot handle life threatening emergencies.